bokkypoobah/BluzelleCrowdsaleContractAudit/audit/README.md

 ## Recommendations

+There are no recommendations to improve the crowdsale or the token contracts.

 <br />

 <hr />

 ## Potential Vulnerabilities

-TODO: Check - No potential vulnerabilities have been identified in the crowdsale and token contract.
+No potential vulnerabilities have been identified in the crowdsale and token contract.

 <br />